isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         }
     }

-Such off-by-one switch`statements are often the results of an added enumerator and insufficient testing.
+Such off-by-one `switch`-statements are often the results of an added enumerator and insufficient testing.

 ##### Enforcement